nickmccleery/nickmccleery.github.io/content/posts/08-kanban-indexing.md

 tags: [software, kanban, indexing, sorting, lists, data structures, algorithms]
 ---

+## Notes

+_This post was updated on 2025-03-31 to reflect changes made to the package in January 2025.
+These changes brought the package in line with the original approach used for the Anneal project, and addressed an issue with the `compute_intermediate_index` function that was introduced when packaging the utility for external consumption._

 ## TL;DR

 We used strings to track the positions of cards in a Kanban board column.
 This allowed for easy insertions, deletions,